Adult Education in the United States

 Federal Support for Adult Education

-The federal government supports adult education through three main initiatives: the Workforce Innovation and Opportunity Act (WIOA), the Higher Education Act, and the Carl T. Perkins Career and Technical Education Act (Perkins V).
+The federal government supports adult education through three main initiatives: the Workforce Innovation and Opportunity Act (WIOA), the Higher Education Act (HEA), and the Carl T. Perkins Career and Technical Education Act (Perkins V).
+WIOA provides funding support for adult education programs.
+HEA and Perkins provide funding support for adult learners.

 Perkins V and CTE